 - Boxing Day (Dec.
 26)

-With permission from an employer, salaried workers are permitted to celebrate a local or business holiday in lieu of an official public holiday.
-Public holidays that fall on a Sunday are usually observed on the following Monday.
-Employees required to work on a public holiday are entitled to additional compensation, depending on the day of the week the employee is required to work and the established regular work schedule.
+Employees required to work on a public holiday are entitled to additional compensation, depending on the day of the week the employee is required to work, and the established regular work schedule.

 Annual leave generally must be taken during the calendar year in which it is earned.
 If the business needs of the employer have precluded an employee from taking leave during the calendar year, however, the deadline to take annual leave may be extended to March 31 of the following year.
 Employees need not take the entire 25 days in one increment but must take at least 12 consecutive working days off at some point during the year.

 To receive maternity leave benefits, the female employee must be a resident of Luxembourg and generally must have worked the six months prior to pregnancy.
-Pregnant employees are entitled to at least 16 weeks of paid maternity leave, beginning eight weeks before the due date and continuing for eight weeks afterward.
+Pregnant employees are entitled to at least 20 weeks of paid maternity leave, beginning 8 weeks before the due date and continuing for 12 weeks afterward.
 The maternity allowance is paid by the National Healthcare Fund.
 When the birth occurs before or after the expected date, the remaining maternity leave is extended or reduced so that the employee receives a full 16 weeks of leave.

 Maternity leave is extended by four weeks for breast-feeding, multiple births, or premature birth.
 At the end of maternity leave, the employee may delay returning to work for one year to take care of her child without subjecting herself to termination indemnities.
 If she asks to be reemployed during that year, her employer must give her priority in positions for which she is qualified.
 If she is reemployed, the employer must provide her with the same benefits she received at the time of maternity leave.
 The employee continues to accrue annual leave while on maternity leave.